-Cough drops are considered a medication and should be brought to school by a parent, IF a student is wanting a different type than what is provided in the nurse’s clinic.
-All cough drops are kept in the nurse’s office and dispensed when needed.
-Our school district receives an annual doctor’s order to administer cough drops to students, therefore parents are not required to provide a doctor’s note.
+Cough drops are considered a medication and should be bought to school by a parent, IF a student is wanting a different type than what is provided int he nurse's clinic.
+All cough drops are kept in the nurse's office and dispensed when needed.
+Our school district receives an annual doctor's order to administer cough drops to students, therefore parents are not required to provide a doctor's note.

 Incoming 6th graders are required by the Indiana State Health Department to have been given the following vaccinations: T-dap booster; second Varicella; and Meningococcal.
 Most 5th graders already have their second Varicella or chicken pox vaccine, so they will need to receive both a T-dap booster and Meningococcal vaccine to begin 6th grade.
 If you schedule your child’s vaccinations now, you will avoid the summer rush.
-If you’ve already had these immunizations, bring your records to PTE Nurse Cathy Allen, and she will enter your immunizations into your child’s school records.
+If you’ve already had these immunizations, bring your records to the nurse, and they will enter your immunizations into your child’s school records.